West Virginia First-Time Home Buyer: 2023 Programs and Grants

 WV first-time home buyer grants

 The WVHDF down payment assistance program does not offer grants or forgivable loans.
-Instead, it provides a second mortgage, which has to be repaid over 15 years in parallel with your main mortgage.
+Instead, it provides a second mortgage, which has to be repaid over 15 years in parallel with your primary mortgage.
 However, that second mortgage comes with a highly advantageous rate.
 At the time we visited the website, it was just 2%, though it may have risen by the time you read this.

-Under this Homeownership program, you can borrow loan amounts up to $7,500 if your down payment is 10% or less of the home purchase price.
+Under this homeownership program, you can borrow loan amounts up to $7,500 if your down payment is 10% or less of the home purchase price.
 But, if your down payment is more than 10%, you can borrow up to $10,000.

-• $10,000 for loans with loan-value-ratio less than 90% of the purchase price
+- $10,000 for loans with loan-to-value ratios less than 90% of the purchase price

 Again, call 1 (800) 933-8511 or (304) 391-8738 for more information.